briwilcox/Concurrent-Pandas/README.md

 ---
 #####Installation Instructions

-Not : only tested on Linux
+Note : only tested on Linux

 To install execute: